Skip to main content

 Type of the property.

-For objects, this should be set to VariantType::OBJECT and use the class_id field to specify the actual class.
+For objects, this should be set to VariantType::OBJECT and use the class_name field to specify the actual class.

 For generic Variant properties, use VariantType::NIL.

-The specific class identifier for object-typed properties in Godot.
+The specific class or enum name for object-typed and enum properties in Godot.

 §Example